-To explore the relationship between algorithmic performance, problem size, and attrition rate, we provide comparisons between $\Phi$IREMAN and DCCRS~\cite{DCCRS} over five different problem sizes and five different attrition rates, for a total of 25 configurations.
-Problem sizes range from extra small, "XS", to extra large, "XL", with values for the number of drones, number of tasks, and field size provided in Table~\ref{tab:psize}, as well as per-tick attrition rates of 0\%, 0.5\%, 1\%, 2\%, and 5\%.
-For our implementation of DCCRS, hyperparameters with equivalents in $\Phi$IREMAN were carried over exactly, with all other hyperparameters determined via grid search for the default small, 1\% attrition rate setting, and held constant over other configurations.
-We simulated 100 different scenarios for each configuration, with identical scenarios run against both $\Phi$IREMAN and DCCRS by means of seeded random number generation, for a total of 5,000 simulations.
-Results are shown graphically as heatmaps in Figure \ref{fig:delta} and in Table~\ref{tab:delta}.

-These results show strong and consistent outperformance by $\Phi$IREMAN over DCCRS, with a maximum improvement of over 7 percentage points of $TU1$ in the extra small problem size with an attrition rate of 2\%, and a maximum performance deficit of only 0.1 percentage points of $TU1$ in the large problem size with an attrition rate of 1\%.
-These results demonstrate that the $\Phi$IREMAN algorithm performs better than the state-of-the-art.
+These results show strong and consistent outperformance by $\Phi$IREMAN over \EDIT{DCCRS}{both DCCRS and MCCST}, with a maximum improvement of over 7 percentage points of $TU1$ in the extra small problem size with an attrition rate of 2\%, and a maximum performance deficit of only 1.1 percentage points of $TU1$ in the large problem size with an attrition rate of 1\%.
+These results demonstrate that the $\Phi$IREMAN algorithm performs better than the state-of-the-art. {These results show strong and consistent outperformance by $\Phi$IREMAN over both DCCRS and MCCST.
+Of the 25 configurations, $\Phi$IREMAN is statistically significantly better than both DCCRS and MCCST in 13 configurations for $TU1$ and in 10 configurations for $TU2$, and is statistically significantly outperformed only once. $\Phi$IREMAN demonstrates a maximum improvement against both baselines of 7.18 percentage points of $TU1$ in the extra small problem size with an attrition rate of 2\%, being statistically significantly outperformed for the only time, by our ``cheating'' implementation of MCCST, with a performance deficit of 1.75 percentage points of $TU2$ in the medium problem size with an attrition rate of 5\%.
+Elsewhere, $\Phi$IREMAN outperforms MCCST by a maximum of 24.76 percentage points of $TU1$ in the small problem size with an attrition rate of 1\%.}